Skip to main content

 }

-import { ParaWeb, Environment } from "@getpara/react-sdk-lite";
+import ParaWeb, { Environment } from "@getpara/react-sdk-lite";

-const API_KEY = process.env.NEXT_PUBLIC_PARA_API_KEY; // Set in .env
+const apiKey = process.env.NEXT_PUBLIC_PARA_API_KEY;

-if (!API_KEY) {
+if (!apiKey) {

 }